A great internet browser should have the functionality you need, portability across devices, and the privacy you deserve.

 |In-browser screenshot tool

 In addition to privacy protection, which largely takes place in the background of the browser, another key ingredient to a well-made browser is the actual user interface and functionality.
 Almost all seven browsers are equal when it comes to tab browsing, bookmark management, auto-completion, proofreading and extensions.
 Firefox, Edge and Opera also offer a quick screenshot function that proves to be quite handy and is definitely something you notice is missing when you switch over to a browser without it.

 The first thing to point out about portability is that not all browsers run on all operating systems.
-While Firefox, Chrome, Edge, Brave and Opera work on all major systems and are easy to install, Internet Explorer and Safari only work on Microsoft and Apple’s own systems.
+While Firefox, Chrome, Edge, Brave and Opera work on all major systems and are easy to install, Safari only works on Apple’s own systems.
 The mobile version of Safari is pre-installed on Apple’s mobile devices, and most Android devices come with a pre-installed browser modified by the manufacturer for the device.
 Firefox, Chrome, Brave, Edge and Opera can easily be installed and even used side by side.

 Almost all of the browsers compared here allow synchronisation between desktop and mobile devices.
 You’ll need an account to do it, which you can use to log into the browser on all devices and synchronise things like passwords, browsing history, bookmarks and settings.

 Based on the criteria we outlined — privacy, utility, and portability — there’s really only one browser that meets the mark, and that’s Firefox.
 The real area of difference isn’t in functionality, it’s privacy.
 Firefox is the most private browser that doesn’t lock you into an ecosystem.
 Use it on any operating system, on all your devices, and feel secure when you do.